FernandoMarcon/NLP/README.md

 |Unweighted voting for final prediction|Weighted voting for final prediction|
 |Easier to tune, harder to overfit|Harder to tune, easier to overfit|

+## Model Selection
+### Process
+1. Split the data into training and test set.
+2. Train vectorizers on training set and use that to transform test set.
+3. Fit best random forest model and best gradient boosting model on training set and predict on test set.
+4. Thoroughly evaluate results of these two models to select best model

 ## Souces
 - [NLP with Python for Machine Learning Essential Training  (LinkedIn)](https://www.linkedin.com/learning/nlp-with-python-for-machine-learning-essential-training/)